 Also, spend a day or two in neighboring Columbus, Indiana, taking advantage of their architecture and art trails, and parks.

-I love to visit Cincinnati with my husband, as a couple, but it’s also a great place for families.
-Kids will love visiting the unique sites in Cincinnati, like the Cincinnati Zoo & Botanical Garden, Newport Aquarium, King’s Island, Cincinnati Museum Center, Cincinnati Reds Hall of Fame & Museum, Highfield Discovery Center, and Coney Island.
+I love my visit to Cincinnati with my husband, but it’s also a great place for families.
+Kids will like the unique sites in Cincinnati, like the Cincinnati Zoo & Botanical Garden, Newport Aquarium, King’s Island, Cincinnati Museum Center, Cincinnati Reds Hall of Fame & Museum, Highfield Discovery Center, and Coney Island.
 Taking in a game at the Great American Ball Park is another great Spring idea for the family.

 Evansville offers a scenic view of the Ohio River and is located within just a few miles of Kentucky and Illinois.
 Whether you are just stopping through on your travels or making a week out of this destination, you’ll find it’s a great option for families!
 While visiting in the Spring, you may be able to catch an Evansville Otter’s baseball game at Bosse Field, the filming site for the movie A League of Their Own.
 Other family-friendly finds include Mesker Park Zoo and Botanical Gardens (Indiana’s oldest zoo), an aquatic park, museums, and more.
 (Evansville is featured in the Indiana chapter of Midwest Road Trip Adventures)

 Families feel like royalty at the French Lick Resort.
 Although the casino might entice parents, French Lick is full of activities for kids!
-The resort offers an indoor and outdoor pool, free parking, kid’s activities, a bowling alley, and an arcade, and you can take a free trolley ride or historical tour through the resort.
-The Wilstem Wildlife Park animal encounters, and French Lick scenic train rides, and indoor go-karting will entice all the kids.
+The resort offers an indoor and outdoor pool, free parking, kid’s activities, a bowling alley, horseback riding, and an arcade.
+You can take a free trolley ride or historical tour through the resort.
+Outside of the resort, The Wilstem Wildlife Park animal encounters, French Lick scenic train rides, and indoor go-karting are popular things to do around French Lick.

 Although filled with small towns, Henry County packs a powerful punch with its location between Indianapolis and Dayton.
 Families in Indiana and Ohio looking for a Midwest Spring break staycation will benefit from Henry County’s museums, parks, and history.
-If you are a Hoosier fan, you will enjoy all the many basketball-themed activities and sites in this area, including the filming site of the film Hoosier, and the largest fieldhouse in the world.
+If you are a Hoosier fan, you will enjoy all the many basketball-themed activities and sites in this area, including the filming site of the film Hoosier, and the largest fieldhouse in the world (New Castle Fieldhouse).